A Simple Tensorial Theory of Smectic C Liquid Crystals

-\textit{Results}-- We calculate the minimisers or the critical points of the free energy \eqref{eq:Functional} with respect to both $\mathbf{Q}$ and $\delta\rho$ or $\mathbf{Q}$ only in some smC cases, by employing finite element approximations to solve the corresponding Euler--Lagrange (EL) equations.
+Here, $\lambda^d$ represents a measure of domain size, $\Omega_0$ denotes the rescaled domain, and $\bar{K}$ stands for the non-dimensionalised elastic constant.
+The choice of $\bar{a}$, $\bar{b}$ and $\bar{c}$ simply follows \cite{pevnyi-2014-article, xia-2021-article}.
+In the implementation, we omit the bars over the parameters and denote $\Omega_0$ as $\Omega$. \textit{Results}-- We calculate the minimisers or the critical points of the free energy \eqref{eq:nondim} with respect to both $\mathbf{Q}$ and $\delta\rho$ or $\mathbf{Q}$ only in some smC cases, by employing finite element approximations to solve the corresponding Euler--Lagrange (EL) equations.
 Additionally, due to the nonlinearity in the EL equations, we utilise the deflated continuation algorithm, so to compute multiple solutions of the EL equations and the continuation of known solution branches.
-A more detailed description of the numerical methods, the stability calculation, and information on each simulation is provided in the Supplementary Materials.
+A more detailed description of the numerical methods, the stability calculation, and information on each simulation is provided in the Appendices.

 \textit{(a) Bookshelf and chevron}--There are two related typical smectic structures: ``bookshelf" and ``chevron" \cite{biscari-2007-article,webster2003molecular}.
-The imposition of equidistant smectic layer constraints results in the formation of horizontal stripes, a characteristic feature of the smA phase.
+The imposition of equidistant smectic layer constraints results in the formation of horizontal layers, a characteristic feature of the smA phase.
 This structure is often referred to as a bookshelf configuration (Fig.~\ref{fig:chevron}(a)).
 The corresponding bookshelf configuration for smC phases, the special case of a chevron structure with no folding layer ($0$-chevron), is shown in the first image of Fig.~\ref{fig:chevron}(b).
 This structure has been observed in numerous experiments by cooling a smA bookshelf or by the effect of confinement ~\cite{ricker-1987-article, lefort-2014-article,limat-1993-article}.